nginxinc/mra-user-manager/README.md

 ### 4. Build the image

-Replace _&lt;your-image-repo-name&gt;_ for the username for where you store your Docker images, and execute the command below to build the image.
+Replace _&lt;your-image-repo-name&gt;_ with the username for where you store your Docker images, and execute the command below to build the image.
 The _&lt;tag&gt;_ argument is optional and defaults to **latest**

 ```
 docker build . -t <your-image-repo-name>/user-manager:<tag>